Updated November 23, 2023

 A Mutual fund is a professionally managed fund.
 It pools money from investors to purchase securities.
 Mutual fund investment is open to both retail investors and institutional investors.
-The key benefits of investing in mutual funds are its diversification, that professionals manage it, that investments are made after proper research, and that it is a liquid investment.
+The key benefits of investing in mutual funds are their diversification, that professionals manage them, that investments are made after proper research, and that they are liquid investments.
 The fund managers charge some management fees, which come as an additional expense compared to independent investment.

 Features of Mutual Fund

-- A Mutual fund is known for its diversification.
+- A Mutual fund popular for its diversification.
 It invests in various securities and instruments in a range of companies and different industries.
-By diversification, the risk in the portfolio is reduced.
+By diversification, the risk in the portfolio reduces.

-- Mutual fund shares are available at a relatively lower price compared to independent investment in equities as the portfolio as a total is issued in multiple units to investors.
+- Mutual fund shares are available at a relatively lower price than independent investment in equities as the portfolio is a total issue in multiple units to investors.

-- A Mutual fund is a liquid investment, it can be easily redeemed at any time, and the shares will be redeemed at the current net asset value (NAV) with some redemption fees.
+- A Mutual fund is a liquid investment, it can easily redeem at any time, and the shares will redeem at the current net asset value (NAV) with some redemption fees.

 How Does Mutual Fund Work?

 Portfolio managers manage mutual funds.
-Investors who want to invest in the capital market and other securities, and if they lack the knowledge and skillset, choose to invest in mutual funds as it is managed by professionals who have experience in investment, and they do proper research before investing.
+Investors who want to invest in the capital market and other securities, and if they lack the knowledge and skillset, choose to invest in mutual funds as it manages the professionals who have experience in investment, and they do proper research before investing.
 Investors get the shares of mutual funds, giving good returns to investors in the form of capital appreciation and income yield.